Manage Azure Stack storage accounts

 Find a storage account

-The list of storage accounts in the region can be viewed in Azure Stack by:
+The list of storage accounts in the region can be viewed in Azure Stack by following these steps:

 Select All services > Storage > Storage accounts.